PrathamChoreria/PrathamChoreria/README.md

 - 👋 Hi, I’m @PrathamChoreria
 - 👀 I’m interested in data science and web dev
-- 🌱 I’m currently learning ds
+- 🌱 I’m currently learning Neural Networks
 - 💞️ I’m looking to collaborate on web dev and data science projects
 - 📫 How to reach me-prathamchoreria@gmail.com